johnston9/MS3-Shot-Caller/README.md

  - #### Accessibility

-It gave me an accessibility note for the header "Shot Caller" decorative writing.
+It gave me an accessibility note for the header "Shot Caller" decorative writing in red either side of the header box..
 As this is purely decorative and is only barely visual limited I left it red as this was in keeping with my style intentions.
 I did however change it from Crimson to a bright red.